 - Define subsystems and their interfaces, allocate responsibilities to subsystems, understand solution deployment, and communicate requirements for interactions with solution context

-- Establish critical NFRs at the solution level, participate in the definition of others
+- Establish critical NFRs for the solution and participate in the definition of others

-- Operate within the Economic Framework to validate the economic impact of design decisions
+- Operate within an economic framework when analyzing the impact of design decisions

 - Work with portfolio stakeholders, notably the Enterprise Architect, to develop, analyze, split, and realize the implementation of enabler epics

-- Define, explore, and support the implementation of ART and Solution Train Enablers to evolve solution intent, working directly with Agile teams to implement them
+- Define, explore, and support the implementation of enablers to evolve solution intent, working directly with Agile teams to implement them

 - Plan and develop the Architectural Runway in support of new business Features and Capabilities